How to configure Gitlab with S4

-- We are going to create a new webook for this branch that is pointed at https://s4.digitsec.com/gitlab/webhooks/<gitlab Secret>.
-Remember your S4 Gitlab Secret has been copied to your clipboard, so you can paste it into the input field, then copy and paste the S4 URL in the previous sentence to prepend the secret.
-Your Webhook URL should be similar to the diagram below.
+- You will create a new webook for this branch that is pointed at https://s4.digitsec.com/gitlab/webhooks/<gitlab Secret>.
+Remember this URL (including the GitLab secret) has been copied to your clipboard from step 3, so you can paste it in the URL field below.
+Your webhook URL should be similar to the diagram below.

 - Below the URL field, you will see a list of Triggers.
 Select the Triggers that correspond to the Gitlab events that should execute an S4 scan of your repository.
-The currently supported Triggers are displayed in the picture below.
+The currently supported trigger is the Merge request trigger as displayed in the picture below.

-- Once your selection is complete (We recommend running scans on either push events, or upon creating merge requests), please click the "Add webhook" button at the bottom of the page.
+- Once your selection is complete (We recommend running scans on merge request events), please click the "Add webhook" button at the bottom of the page.